Provide customized design one-stop service

 We R&D, design, manufacturing and sales of PEM membrane electrodes, hydrogen and oxygen electrolytic cells and other ancillary products.

-The 5000ml 500ml/layer series Single-Output Hydrogen-Oxygen Electrolyzer is composed of ten layers of 500ml PEM proton exchange membranes stacked together.
+The 150ml 75ml/layer series Dual-Layer Hydrogen-Oxygen Electrolyzer is composed of two layers of 75ml PEM (Proton Exchange Membrane) stacked together.

-The 60ml single layer series, using hot-pressed PEM proton exchange film, low working voltage, PEM proton exchange film surface coated with catalytic layer, good adhesion, long life, compact product structure, reliable performance, beautiful appearance.
+The 100ml single layer series Electrolyzer, using hot-pressed PEM proton exchange film, low working voltage, PEM proton exchange film surface coated with catalytic layer, good adhesion, long life